 21. Boston, Massachusetts

-The warm and sunny weather is perfect for enjoying the USA’s most walkable city.
-As it is so historic too, there is plenty to see in and around Boston, including the Old North Church, Faneuil Hall, the Paul Revere House, the USS Constitution, and Bunker Hill.
-You can also enjoy whale-watching season in June by taking a catamaran cruise to see them.
+The warm and sunny weather is just right for enjoying the nation’s most walkable city.
+There is plenty of history to experience in and around Boston, including the Old North Church, Faneuil Hall, the Paul Revere House, the USS Constitution, and Bunker Hill.
+You can also enjoy whale-watching season in June by taking a catamaran cruise.

-Take a day trip to other nearby historic sites like Plymouth, Salem, and Lexington to make the most out of your trip!
+Also, take a day trip to other nearby historic sites, like Plymouth, Salem, and Lexington, to make the most out of your trip!

 20. Block Island, Rhode Island

-If you are searching for the perfect quiet island getaway, look no further.
-Block Island is a small community off the coast of Rhode Island and has everything you might expect from a New England beach, without the crowds and bustle.
+Block Island, a small community off the coast of Rhode Island, has everything you might expect from a New England beach, without the crowds and bustle.

-You’ll be able to enjoy live music performances from local bands, community events, and food festivals that all start popping up in June.
-There are plenty of opportunities to get out on the water on Block Island, a favorite being Pond & Beyond’s Full Moon kayak tour.
-They also have sunset and sunrise kayak tours!
+You’ll be able to enjoy live music performances by local bands, community events, and food festivals that all start popping up in June.
+There are plenty of opportunities to get out on the water too, a favorite being Pond & Beyond’s Full Moon kayak tour (there are also sunset and sunrise kayak tours!).

 19. Portland, Maine

 This enchanting New England city is a dream in the summertime.
 June has warm temperatures and low rainfall, making it the best time to wander the streets and enjoy the outdoors.
 Portland is also known for its impeccable seafood, so make sure you try one of its famous lobster rolls while you’re there.